rng-guy/NFSMWBartender/README.txt

    VltEd entry instead of the "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini").
 This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn to use for this one car.

+ • The global cop spawn limit ("BartenderSettings\Advanced\General.ini") has a few odd quirks.
+   These quirks are all vanilla behaviour; this mod is just more likely to expose you to them:
+    • The game compares the limit to the total number of cops in the world, not just a pursuit.
+    • The total number of cops the game references includes "Chasers", supports, and roadblocks.
+    • If the total is at or above the limit, no more "Chasers" spawn until it goes back down.
+    • If the total is at or above the limit, new supports and roadblocks CAN still spawn.
+   The big implication here is that support and roadblock vehicles can block "Chasers" from spawning in pursuits if they spawn first.
+Keep this in mind if you encounter a situation where the game seemingly refuses to spawn as many "Chasers" as the global spawn limit should allow.

  • Setting any global cop spawn limit ("BartenderSettings\Advanced\General.ini") above 8 requires the "NFSMW LimitAdjuster" (LA) mod by Zolika1351 to work properly.
 Without it, the game will